-10 Facts You Should Know About Business Assets
+10 Facts About Business Assets

 For Accounting Purposes

-Assets are shown on the business balance sheet.
-Assets are categorized according to their liquidity, which is a term relating to the ease of transferring the asset to cash because cash is the most "liquid" asset.
-Current assets, including receivables (amounts owed to the business) and inventory, are most quickly converted to cash.
-Long-term assets, like property and buildings, are less liquid and less easily converted to cash.
+You business assets are shown on the business balance sheet.
+The assets are listed according to their liquidity, which is a term relating to the ease of transferring the asset to cash because cash is the most "liquid" asset.
+Cash is listed first as the most liquid asset, then other current assets, and then fixed assets.

 For Tax Purposes